Find Affordable College Courses

 Fayetteville, NC

-A rank of #2 on this year’s list means Fayetteville State University is a great value for sociology students working on their master’s degree.
-Located in the city of Fayetteville, Fayetteville State University is a public school with a moderately-sized student population.
+Out of the 7 schools in North Carolina that were part of this year’s ranking, Fayetteville State University landed the # 2 spot on the list.
+Located in the midsize city of Fayetteville, Fayetteville State University is a public school with a moderately-sized student population.

 The average tuition and fees for an in-state graduate student at Fayetteville State University are $5,835 a year.